-The Council intends to dispose of a piece of land at 999 Circular Road, Larne that it no longer uses.
-The sale is expected to take place within the next 4 months.
-The Council has found a buyer for the property and sale has been agreed.
+The Council intends to dispose of a small piece of Land at Glenarm Amenity Site which will be sold within the next three to four months as well as the sale of the "Ramp" at Circular Road Larne and again this sale will be completed within the next three to four months.
+The Council has found buyers for both these properties and sale has been agreed.

-The gain/loss on assets classified to held for sale and sold during the year was £77,102 (2019/20 £0)
+The gain/loss on assets classified to held for sale and sold during the year was £0 (2020/21 £77,102)